 Demonstration—a public event (such as picketing, parading, etc.) displaying a group’s opinion toward an issue.

-Petition—a formal request, bearing signatures of those making the request, that is addressed to a person or group of persons in authority or power (such as the House of Commons), soliciting an action on the part of the recipient(s).
+Petition—a formal request (bearing signatures of those making the request) that is addressed to a person or group of people in authority or power (such as the House of Commons).
+This request solicits an action on the part of the recipient(s).

 Press Release—an announcement of an event or news item sent to the press by an organization, government agency, public relations firm, etc.

-Cabinet—the executive decision-making body of the government (at both federal and provincial levels).
-It approves departmental drafts of government bills and proposes them to the legislature.
+Cabinet—the executive decision-making body of the government (at both federal and provincial levels) that approves departmental drafts of government bills and proposes them to the legislature.

 Cabinet Minister—member of the Cabinet chosen by the Prime Minister.
-Each Cabinet Minister is the head of at least one department such as Foreign Affairs, Citizenship and Immigration, or the Environment.
+Each Cabinet Minister is the head of one department, such as Citizenship and Immigration or Environment Canada.